 Free trade zones in Singapore

-Free trade zones are created through a declaration by the Minister of Singapore, which os then published in the Official Gazette.
-After such creation, the area is now under the supervision of the Singaporean Free Trade Authority, the entity that administers, maintains, and operates the free trade zones.
+According to the law in Singapore, the creation of free trade zones is established under a declaration signed by the Minister of Singapore, which is published in the Official Gazette.
+After the free zones became legally recognized, the areas are now under the supervision of the Singaporean Free Trade Authority, the entity that administers, maintains, and operates the free trade zones.
 Currently, Singapore has nine free trade zones.
-These are:

 Free trade zone authorities in Singapore